 What’s more, the easement gives the dominant estate “all such rights as are incident or necessary to the reasonable and proper enjoyment of the easement.”
 While the dominant estate’s exercise of the easement must place as little burden as possible on the subservient estate, still “the making of repairs and improvements necessary to the effective enjoyment of an easement… is incidental to and part of the easement.”

-A repair maintains an easement in the condition and uses it was in when the easement was made.
-Improvements, on the other hand, are alterations to an easement, and alterations are not permitted unless necessary for the effective use of the easement, unless they unreasonably burden the servient tenement.”
+A repair maintains an easement in the condition it was in when the easement was made.
+Improvements, on the other hand, are alterations to an easement, and alterations are not permitted unless necessary for the effective use of the easement, provided they unreasonably burden the servient tenement.
 Here, the Dzingles offered evidence that clearing vegetation, placing gravel in the easement, and using the easement to allow large trucks to improve the Dzingle acreage, and were consistent with use of the easement since the easement was granted.
-Thus, thr Court said, the Dzingles “presented evidence that removing vegetation and leveling would maintain the easement in the condition and uses it was in when the easement was granted.
+Thus, the Court said, the Dzingles “presented evidence that removing vegetation and leveling would maintain the easement in the condition and uses it was in when the easement was granted.
 Platt presented no contrary evidence that clearing or leveling were outside the easement’s scope or changed the easement’s character.”

 Finally, the Court said, any rights in the grant of an easement must be reasonably construed.
 The Dzingles have a right to reasonable ingress and egress, but they are not entitled to an unobstructed right-of-way.
 However, the Court said, the evidence showed that Jim’s dumpster intruded into the easement, and the Dzingles showed they needed at least 22 feet of the 25-foot easement for clearance to move the modular home pieces onto the property.
 Jim Platt may use the easement as long as his use does not interfere with the Dzingles’ right of ingress and egress.
 However, the Court said, because the Dzingles need the vast majority of the easement for ingress clearance and the dumpster intrudes into the easement, Jim Platt must move the dumpster.